octaviogarbet/ionicv3-example/README.md

 })
 export class AppModule {}
 ```
-Then we add it to the component where we want to use it and the function that will call the Camera plugin.
-We also add the **ToasterController** (other Ionic component) in order to give feedback to the user is something goes wrong.
+Then we add it to the component where we want to use it, as well as the function that will call the Camera plugin.
+We also add the **ToasterController** (other Ionic component) in order to give feedback to the user if something goes wrong.
 ```typescript
 ...
 import { Camera } from '@ionic-native/camera';